tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 There are these levels of abstraction that I could have worked with
 - You do not finetune the model at all.
     People won cash prizes in [AIMO 1](https://www.kaggle.com/competitions/ai-mathematical-olympiad-prize/writeups/after-exams-3rd-place-solution) and [AIMO 2](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/writeups/aliev-3rd-place-solution-report) without finetuning the model.
-- You finetune the model, but treat the whole finetuning process as a black box.
+- You fine-tune the model, but treat the whole fine-tuning process as a black box.
     This is similar to the experience of using OpenAI finetuning API.
     You treat the entire finetuning dataset as a prompt.
 - You use open source finetuning packages without modification.